‘Young And The Restless’ Spoilers Week Of March 26: Recast Kyle Debuts – Hilary And Devon Make Love!

 — Young & The Restless (@YRInsider) March 21, 2018

-Next week on Young And The Restless
+Next week On Young And The Restless

 Also, the week of March 26-30, Y&R spoilers say that Lily and Cane Ashby (Daniel Goddard) attend the Walnut Grove reunion along with many of the 45th-anniversary guest stars.
-Sharon Newman (Sharon Case) and Nick Newman (Joshua Morrow) get cozy and share a kiss but then Nick thinks better of it and pulls back.
+Sharon Newman (Sharon Case) and Nick Newman (Joshua Morrow) get cozy and share a kiss, but then Nick thinks better of it and pulls back.
 Sharon is disappointed because she’s only got eyes for Nick and wants him back in her bed.

 Nick is resisting the temptation for now, but Joshua Morrow confirmed the Shick reunion is a go.
-Catch up on the latest Y&R scoop on JT going psycho and attacking Victor, Ashley’s shocking affair with The Mustache, and why Victoria may kill JT in self-defense.
-Watch CBS weekdays for new YR episodes and check back often for the latest The Young and the Restless spoilers and news.
+Catch up on the latest Y&R scoop on JT going psycho and attacking Victor, Ashley’s shocking affair with the Mustache, and why Victoria may kill JT in self-defense.
+Watch CBS weekdays for new YR episodes, and check back often for the latest Young and the Restless spoilers and news.